nayuki/PNG-library/Readme.markdown

 All function arguments, return values, and object fields must not be `null`.
 Users of this library must not pass in `null` values, and in turn, the library will not return `null` values.
 The optionality of a value is instead conveyed by `java.util.Optional`.
 The library might use `null` internally within functions, but does not expose these values to user code.

 ### Immutability
 Objects of any chunk type included in this library must be treated as immutable.
+All their fields are private.
+Due to `record`, each field implicitly generates a getter method with the same name.
+There are no setter methods.
 If a chunk type is composed entirely of immutable fields (e.g. `int`, `String`), then it is truly immutable.
 Otherwise, a chunk type might choose to return its internal `byte[]` directly to avoid the cost of making defensive copies, but this means immutability cannot be enforced.

 `XngFile` objects should be treated as immutable, but their `List<Chunk>` and the chunks themselves might not be able to enforce immutability.